michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0043.md

 - v: travel by raft in water
 - n: (often followed by `of') a large number or amount or extent
 ### Family
-raft: rafted, rafter, rafting, rafts+;rafter: raftered, raftering, rafters
+- raft: rafted, rafter, rafting, rafts+
+- rafter: raftered, raftering, rafters
 ### Examples
 - It will also close two Russian compounds used for intelligence-gathering, in Maryland and New York, as part of a raft of retaliatory measures.
 - They used their swimming-pool raft to float their kids to a friend’s house around the corner.